akouz/a_coos/README.md

 # a_coos
-Cooperative operating system for Arduino
+Very simple Cooperative operating system for Arduino.

+Kernel uses about 1K bytes.
+Highly portable, no assembler code.